bilgino/angularforddd/README.md

 ![](src/assets/images/Reactive_Flow.png)

-Application services usually provide methods for retrieving view models of domain state.
-However, for complex user interfaces it would be inefficient to construct view models in an application service method requiring many dependencies.
+Application services usually provide query methods for retrieving view models of domain state.
+However, for complicated page flows and user interfaces it would be inefficient to create view models in an application service method requiring many dependencies.
 By using a view model provider however, we facilitate access to view models in a more efficient manner.
 Consequently, the UI controller uses the application service, that in turn, uses the view model provider to provide presentation data.
-In return a view model factory method uses all dependencies required to fulfill the presentation needs.
+In return the view model query method use these dependencies to fulfill the presentation needs.

 ![](src/assets/images/QuerySideService.PNG)